transdigiware/blockchain/howto/ibp-console-join-network.md

 ## Step two: Join the consortium hosted by the ordering service
 {: #ibp-console-join-network-add-org2}

+Because the channel we are joining, `channel1`, has already been created, it is not strictly necessary for Org2 to become a member of the consortium before being joined to the channel.
+Instead, it is possible for the MSP representing Org2 to be sent to Org1 out of band using the process described in [Export your organization information](#ibp-console-join-network-add-org2-remote).
+Org1, the sole administrator of `channel1`, can then perform a channel configuration update to add Org2 to the channel using the process described in [Step three: Add the peer's organization to an existing channel](#ibp-console-join-network-add-channel).
+After which the JSON representing the ordering service can be exported following the process described in [Export the ordering service](#ibp-console-join-network-export-ordering-service) and imported following the process described in [Import the ordering service from another cluster](#ibp-console-join-network-import-remote-orderer) However, because Org2 cannot create a channel until its MSP is joined to the consortium, we will show that process here.
+{:important}

-As we noted earlier, a peer organization must be known to the ordering service before it can create or join a channel (this is also known as joining the "consortium", the list of organizations known to the ordering service).
+As we noted earlier, a peer organization must be known to the ordering service before it can create a channel (this is also known as joining the "consortium", the list of organizations known to the ordering service).
 This is because channels are, at a technical level, **messaging paths** between peers through the ordering service.
 Just as a peer can be joined to multiple channels without information passing from one channel to another, so too can an ordering service have multiple channels running through it without exposing data to organizations on other channels.

 Because only ordering service admins can add peer organizations to the consortium, you need to either:

 * **Be** the ordering service admin.
 In which case you can add the peer organization you created to the consortium directly.
 * **Send** MSP information to the ordering service admin, who will add your organization to their consortium.

 In the next step, we will show how to add your peer organization to a consortium hosted by an ordering service in another {{site.data.keyword.blockchainfull_notm}} Platform service instance.
 The tutorial assumes that you have created the ordering service and can follow every step yourself.
-If the ordering service was created by another person, ensure that the ordering service admin follows the steps marked with the blue tip box at the top.
+If the ordering service was created in another console, ensure that the ordering service admin follows the steps marked with the blue "tip" box at the top.

 If you followed the Build a network tutorial or if your console already includes the ordering service, you can skip ahead to [Add the peer's organization to the ordering service](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network-add-org2-local).
 You can then continue with [Step three: Add the peer's organization to an existing channel](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network-add-channel).

 ### Export your organization information
 {: #ibp-console-join-network-add-org2-remote}

-You need to send your organization MSP definition to the ordering service admin and be added to the consortium by using the steps below.
-In order to follow these steps you need to be the admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet:
+To send your MSP to the console where the ordering service was created:

 1. Navigate to the **Organizations** tab.
 You can see the organizations available for export are listed under **Available organizations**.
 Click the **download** button inside the organization tile to download the JSON configuration file that represents the MSP of the peer organization.
+Note: you must be an admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet.
 2. Send this file to the ordering service admin in an out of band operation.

 ### Import the organization definition